-- Preview Email Newsletter

 National Mining Association Supports Removal of "Blanket Rule" for Endangered Species (10)

 WASHINGTON, Jan.
 7 -- The National Mining Association (NMA) has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS) advocating for the elimination of the "blanket rule" in regulations pertaining to newly listed threatened species.
 The proposed rule seeks to require species-specific regulations instead of broader, one-size-fits-all protections, aligning more closely with the Endangered Species Act (ESA).
-In its letter, the NMA expressed support for the FWS's initiative, more ST

 National Water Resources Association Advocates for Clarity in Endangered Species Act Regulations (10)

 WASHINGTON, Jan.
 7 -- The National Water Resources Association (NWRA) has submitted a public comment letter to the U.S. Fish and Wildlife Service regarding proposed rule changes about the implementation of the Endangered Species Act (ESA).
 The proposed regulations, which cover critical aspects of water management, aim to clarify processes for listing, delisting, and designating critical habitats.
-The NWRA, which comprises a diverse membership of irrigation districts, regional water agencies, an more ST

 New England Aquarium Urges Withdrawal of Proposed Changes to Endangered Species Act Regulations (10)

 WASHINGTON, Jan.
 7 -- The New England Aquarium has submitted a public comment letter to the U.S. Fish and Wildlife Service and the NOAA National Marine Fisheries Service, calling for the withdrawal of proposed regulatory changes to the Endangered Species Act (ESA).
 The aquarium argues that these changes threaten the effectiveness of a law critical for the conservation and recovery of imperiled marine species.
-In its letter, the New England Aquarium highlights the importance of the ESA and its e more ST

 New Mexico State Land Office Supports NextEra Energy's Habitat Conservation Plan (10)

 WASHINGTON, Jan.
 7 -- The New Mexico State Land Office (NMSLO) has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS), expressing support for the Habitat Conservation Plan associated with the Crossroads-Hobbs-Roadrunner 345-kV transmission line.
-NMSLO oversees approximately nine million acres of surface land and 13 million acres of mineral estate throughout New Mexico, with a mission to generate revenue for public institutions while protecting the state's natural resou more ST
+NMSLO oversees approximately nine million acres of surface land and 13 million acres of mineral estate throughout New Mexico, with a mission to generate revenue for public institutions while protecting the state's natural resources.

 News/Media Alliance Urges Caution on Renewal of Negative Option Rule (10)